xin-miao-cs/SCE/README.md

 The code and data of the SCE framework.

 # Enviroment
-We recommend using Anaconda to set up a virtual environment with Python 3.10 and CUDA 12.1, and installing the Transformers and vLLM packages.
+We recommend using Anaconda to set up a virtual environment with python=3.10 and pytorch-cuda=12.1, and installing the transformers and vllm packages.